isabella232/fellowship-program-website-1/_projects/lambda_tiles.md

 The Python bindings for Mapnik are incomplete and not actively maintained.
 The Node version is more complete, including support for vector tiles.

+Outcome: a proof-of-concept raster tile source serving custom data via Node on Lambda.

 #### Coding Phase 2

 - Make raster tile styling configurable (load the Mapnik XML from a configurable source)
 - Streamline and document the deployment process

+Outcome: a basic raster tile source for custom data that could be added to a project in lieu of Windshaft.

 #### Coding Phase 3